 Harsher in Hindsight: In the opening of the film Caden reads a newspaper article and thinks Harold Pinter's died, then reads it again and notices he's actually won a nobel prize.
 This is a reference to a flub made by the reader on Sky News.
 Pinter then died for real less than two months after the film opened.

-And also, it is now really hard to watch Caden's death at the end without thinking about recent death of Philip Seymour Hoffman.
+And also, it is now really hard to watch Caden's death at the end without thinking about the death of Philip Seymour Hoffman.

 Jerkass Woobie: Caden is not particularly likeable, being a solipsistic, morbid, arrogant character.
 And yet despite his unlikeability, the audience can't help but feel some measure of sympathy for the misery that is his life.

 Tear Jerker: The bedside goodbye to a dying character, doubles as Funny Moment, simply because the ludicrous amounts of schadenfreude that Kaufman throws at Caden.